-"They said they are going to be here in 20 minutes.
+"They said they're going to be here in twenty minutes.
 Man.
-This is not good.
-I hope our guys can get here in time or we’re going to have to watch these guns walk."
+This isn't good.
+I hope our guys can get here in time or we're going to have to watch these guns walk."

 Slowly, they were able to gather more and more evidence.
 It was risky wearing a wire sometimes.
 They had to get really good about hiding them underneath thin tank tops and t-shirts.
 The heat in Texas made it difficult to get away with wearing a sweater.
 They obtained photos of other crates within the cartel's warehouse, numerous names of their other contacts, and video of the criminals committing felonies.

 Both men get ready to meet the cartel.
-Because they have gained a considerable amount of trust, they feel comfortable wearing wires during the "sell."
+Because they've gained a considerable amount of trust, they feel comfortable wearing wires during the "sell."
 Tony tapes the microphone to Fernando's chest.

 "See how easy that is when you conduct some rudimentary man maintenance?"
 Fernando asks as he points to the smooth skin on his chest.